 Back pain can be a result of musculoskeletal pain as well as cardiac pain.
 All pain should be addressed.
 Depending on your history and risk factors, a cardiology work-up may be needed.

 Venous insufficiency could be the culprit to restless leg feelings.
-Other symptoms include Leg swelling, itching, varicose veins, spider veins, open ulcers, and leg heaviness/pain.
+Other symptoms include leg swelling, itching, varicose veins, spider veins, open ulcers, and leg heaviness/pain.

 If you are experiencing dizziness with position change, this could be a result of low blood pressure.
 Seeing a cardiologist can determine if medication changes are needed to prevent this feeling.

 This could be a result of poor blood circulation to the feet.
 This can be determined by an arterial ultrasound.
-Other factors may not be cardiac related, such as diabetic neuropathy.
+Other factors may not be cardiac-related, such as diabetic neuropathy.

 Ejection fraction, also known as EF, is the amount of blood leaving your heart when it contracts.
-It is calculated as a percentage, with 55% being the normal.
+It is calculated as a percentage, with 55% being normal.

-Every person with atrial fibrillation experiences different symptoms, but some symptoms include rapid/irregular heart beat, shortness of breath, and chest pain.
+Every person with atrial fibrillation experiences different symptoms, but some symptoms include rapid/irregular heartbeat, shortness of breath, and chest pain.